We know we talk a lot about Configure Price Quote (CPQ). But, what is a configurator, really? Obviously, it’s the C in CPQ, right?

 Partly – yes.
 We need modules, variants and selections, but to your sales force and customers, they don’t really matter.

 How we choose to describe the product in the configurator isn’t important for the end user.
 It’s just a way for our business consultants to structure the problem.

 But structure is indeed important:

-- It’s a way to provide the simplest possible maintenance in the long run.
+- Provide the simplest possible maintenance in the long run.